IQSS/dataverse/doc/sphinx-guides/source/api/index.rst

 API Guide
 =========

-We strongly encourage anyone interested in building tools to interoperate with the Dataverse Network to utilize our open source APIs.
-Please visit http://datascience.iq.harvard.edu/collaborations for examples of external apps that have been built to work with our APIs.
+We encourage anyone interested in building tools to interoperate with the Dataverse to utilize our
+APIs.
+In 4.0, we require to get a token, by simply registering for a Dataverse account, before using our APIs (We are considering making some of the APIs completley public in the future - no token required - if you use it only a few times).

 Rather than using a production installation of Dataverse, API users are welcome to use http://apitest.dataverse.org for testing.